A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

 \section{Domain Transfer Learning}

-Domain transfer learning aims to exploit knowledge in previously collected and annotated data for handling various new data, hence reducing the labelling efforts of the new data significantly.
-However, transferring knowledge across data of different domains often faces \textit{domain discrepancy}~\cite{moreno2012unifying,ben2010theory}, the distributional bias/shift across data of different domains.
-Consequently, models trained with source-domain data often experience clear performance drops when tested on data of target domains.
-The domain discrepancy problem has greatly hindered the deployment of point cloud models in various tasks.
-It has been studied in two typical approaches: \textit{domain adaptation} and \textit{domain generalization}.
-While both approaches aim to learn robust models from source data that can perform well on target data, domain adaptation permits access to target data in training while domain generalization does not.
-Table~\ref{tab:domain_list} shows an overview of existing domain transfer learning studies.
+Domain transfer learning leverages knowledge from previously collected and annotated data to handle new data, significantly reducing labelling efforts.
+However, transferring knowledge across different domains often faces \textit{domain discrepancy}~\cite{ben2010theory}, a distributional bias or shift between data from different domains.
+Consequently, models trained on source-domain data often perform poorly on target-domain data due to this discrepancy.
+This issue has been studied through two major setups: \textit{domain adaptation} and \textit{domain generalization}.
+Domain adaptation adapts a machine learning model trained on one domain to perform well on another by minimizing the distribution shift between the two domains.
+In contrast, domain generalization learns common and invariant features from the training domain(s), aiming to develop a model that performs well on new, unseen domains.
+While both approaches aim to create robust models that perform well on target data, domain adaptation allows access to target data during training, whereas domain generalization does not.